Superconducting and Anti-Ferromagnetic Phases of Spacetime: Introduction

 In this work we demonstrate the equivalence between these two theoretical frameworks.
 The picture resulting from our line of reasoning is that of a spacetime with non-zero $ \Lambda $, as described by classical general relativity, emerging via symmetry breaking of a topological quantum field theory (TQFT) defined on a four-dimensional manifold.
-The superconducting and anti-ferromagnetic phases can be identified with regions of spacetime where $ \Lambda > 0 $ and $ \Lambda < 0 $ respectively.
-The boundary between these phases can be viewed as the horizon of black holes.
-The interiors of these black holes have a description in terms of a anti-deSitter ($ \Lambda < 0 $) geometry.
+The superconducting phase can be identified with the near horizon geometry of a charged black hole and the antiferromagnetic phase can be identified with the geometry far from the horizon of a rotating black hole.
+A mixed phase, consisting of both SC and AF phases, would correspond to the spacetime of a charged, rotating black hole.